 Related: 3 Ancient African Traditions That Justifiably Enslave Women Till Date

-This tradition is a gross violation of women’s human rights not to even mention women’s rights.
+This tradition is a gross violation of women’s human rights, not even to mention women’s rights.
 Actually, it’s a hard-hit assault on common sense.
 Not only treating your wife as a mere property or using her as a glorified sex slave in her own marriage, but equally allowing ” double dipping,” for the lack of a better word.
 The next generation is sure to eradicate such a tradition because they are aware of their rights and worth.
-The generation is also very vocal about the evils of society and are ready to always oppose.
+The generation is also very vocal about the evils of society and is ready always to oppose them.

 Virginity Testers of Zulu

-This practice and others are obvious violation of human rights.
+This practice and others are obvious violations of human rights.
 They are a heap of shame on the so-called leaders of these societies.
-Subjecting young girls to these practices in this day and age is a stain on our societies’ conscience.
-It is an example of those debase African cultures that though are crying out loud for evolvement, some are still doubling down in display.
-You might hear the government coming out to openly condemn the practice, but look out for a hidden hypocrisy.
-When a policy that ought to instantly criminalize a behavior stalls to even get a floor, you can’t but blame the leaders.
-But watch, gen Zs are coming y’all!
+Subjecting young girls to these practices in this day and age is a stain on our society’s conscience.
+It is an example of those debased African cultures that, though are crying out loud for evolvement, are still doubling down in display.
+You might hear the government coming out to openly condemn the practice, but look out for hidden hypocrisy.
+When a policy that ought to instantly criminalize a behavior stalls even to get a floor, you can’t but blame the leaders.
+But watch Gen Zs, are coming y’all!

 It is a sure tradition that the new generation will eradicate.
-The new generation are very particular about their privacy and rights and this tend to lead them to be a lot more vocal than the older generations.
+The new generation is very particular about their privacy and rights, and this tends to lead them to be a lot more vocal than the older generations.
 The tradition of virginity testing will be dumped soon by the next generation.

 Three Wedding Events -One Couple

-Weddings are never taken lightly in Africa especially in Nigeria.
-The lavishness and display of “wealth” trumps the actual act of marrying.
-Specific days of the week are left specially for weddings.
+Weddings are never taken lightly in Africa, especially in Nigeria.
+The lavishness and display of “wealth” trump the actual act of marrying.
+Specific days of the week are left, especially for weddings.